Dehydration in Cats

 What Causes Dehydration in Cats?

 Not drinking enough: cats are strict carnivores.
-In the wild, their diet consists almost completely of the prey that they catch.
+In the wild, their diet consists almost entirely of the prey that they catch.
 This prey not only provides a lot of protein, but it also provides plenty of moisture, almost enough to satisfy their fluid needs.
-Because of this, cats have a very low thirst drive.
+Because of this, cats have a shallow thirst drive.
 You typically don’t see them sloppily gorging themselves at the water bowl on a hot summer day like you would a dog, and not just because they don’t want to get messy.
 Since they don’t have this huge drive to seek out and drink water, our domestic kitties that are fed dry kibble may not drink enough water to meet their needs and can easily become dehydrated.

 Indoor kitties may not have fresh water available to them, or they may become locked away from their water source.
 They may also not like the water that they’re provided.
-Some kitties can be very sensitive to smells, like chlorine, and even turn down water that appears fresh and clean.
-Outdoor kitties may have trouble finding water if they’re lost or unfamiliar with their surroundings, or only come across ice in the wintertime.
+Some kitties can be sensitive to smells, like chlorine, and even turn down water that appears fresh and clean.
+Outdoor kitties may have trouble finding water if they’re lost or unfamiliar with their surroundings, or only come across the ice in the wintertime.

 Kittens may dehydrate quickly if they’re not getting enough milk.
 Often in large litters or with runts, these little guys just don’t get enough time to nurse and dehydration can be a complication.

 Finally, cats that are sick may have even less of an urge to drink due to nausea or lethargy and can quickly become dehydrated.

 - Overheating: Cats weren’t blessed with sweat glands and have to rely on panting as a cooling mechanism.
 Panting is a massive cause of water loss, so cats may become more easily dehydrated during hot weather or after marathon sessions of laser chasing.